 - No flexibility: In the case of emergency costs, you cannot divert funds from your mortgage payments.
 Do you have a sufficient rainy day fund?
 (The rule of thumb is 6 months of living expenses).

 - Asset Diversification: You are putting a large amount of your equity into your house.
 Are you diversifying your investments?

 10-year fixed mortgage loan rates are usually less than 15-year FRMs, however, when mortgage rates are extremely low, as in 2012, the differences are not large.
 Nonetheless, your monthly payment will be quite different.
 The table below shows monthly payments (principal and interest) for different loan periods based on a $250,000 loan:

 - Monthly Payments: The 10-year FRM is $674 per month more than a 15-year loan and $1,227 more than the 30-year FRM.

-- Income Requirement: Assuming that your principal and interest payment does not exceed 25% of your gross income you will need $9,540 to qualify for a 10-year loan, versus $6844 for a 15-year FRM or $4,632 for a 30-year FRM.
+- Income Requirement: Assuming that your principal and interest payment does not exceed 25% of your gross income, you will need $9,540 to qualify for a 10-year loan, versus $6844 for a 15-year FRM or $4,632 for a 30-year FRM.
 Remember, your lender will qualify you based on DTI ratios of between 36-43%, depending on the type of loan.
-Your overall DTI depends on your house related payments (principal, interest property tax and property insurance) as well as your re-occurring debt (credit cards, student loans, auto loans and installment credit).
+Your overall DTI depends on your house-related payments (principal, interest property tax, and property insurance) and your recurring debt (credit cards, student loans, auto loans, and installment credit).

-If can afford the higher payments and have the discipline and financial strength to make those payments, then consider benefiting from 10-year mortgage rate, even if it is not significantly.
+If can afford the higher payments and have the discipline and financial strength to make those payments, then consider benefiting from the 10-year mortgage rate.